Senj

 Senj (Note: /hr/; Segna; Senia; Hungarian and Zengg) is a town on the upper Adriatic coast in Croatia, in the foothills of the Mala Kapela and Velebit mountains.

 The symbol of the town is the Nehaj Fortress (Tvrđava Nehaj) which was completed in 1558.
 For a time this was the seat of the Uskoks, who were Christian refugees from Ottoman Bosnia resettled here to protect the Habsburg borderlands.
 The Republic of Venice accused the Uskoks of piracy and declared war on them, which led to their expulsion following a truce in 1617.

 Senj is to be found in the Lika-Senj County of Croatia, the Roman Catholic Diocese of Gospić-Senj and the Roman Catholic Archdiocese of Rijeka.

 History

+Prehistory and antiquity

 Kingdom of Hungary postage stamp, 1888, cancelled in Senj (Zengg).

 Senj has apparently been inhabited since prehistoric times.
 Senj is an old settlement founded more than 3000 years ago on Kuk hill, which is east of today's Senj.
 A settlement called Athyinites or Athuinites (Αθυινιτες) in today's Senj was mentioned in Greek documents dated to the 4th century BC.
 The Illyrian tribes Iapodes and Liburnians inhabited the area as it was located in Illyria.

+Senia was a thriving town in the Roman province of Dalmatia, used by the Romans as a stronghold against the Illyrians in the 2nd century BC.
+The town's importance is attested by Pliny's Natural History, Ptolemy's Geography, and the Tabula Peutingeriana, which identifies it as a port on a major road from Aquileia.
+The establishment of the colony at Aquileia in 181 BC attracted traders from northern Italy who settled in Senia.
+In 35 BC, Octavian used Senia as a base for campaigns against the Iapodes, and the city soon attained the legal status of a Roman municipality (municipium).

+Senia had a characteristic Roman grid plan.
+Its main roads, the cardo and decumanus, likely intersected near the location of today's cathedral.
+This area formed the centre of town, and probably housed the forum, the city's political and religious hub.
+Archaeological evidence points to multiple religious cults present in the city.
+They include a shrine to the Great Mother (Magnae Matris), a temple dedicated to Diana.
+There is also evidence of cults for Liber, Serapis, and Mithras.
+The city hosted a customs office for Illyricum (publicum portorium Illyrici), which managed the circulation of goods and services.
+A public bath (balneum) was found near the Štela area.